 Yet, the mansion fail to see through as the construction of it was abruptly halted halfway through.

 Chua Boon Peng and Cycle & Carriage

-The mansion was first owned by Chua Boon Peng, ex-chairman of Cycle & Carriage Industries Pte Ltd.
+The mansion was commissioned by Chua Boon Peng, ex-chairman of Cycle & Carriage Industries Pte Ltd.

 Founded in 1899, Cycle & Carriage started as a small provision shop before venturing into bicycles and automobiles.

 In 1951, Mr Chua clinched a sole distributorship deal for Cycle & Carriage to sell Mercedes-Benz exclusively in Malaya (now Malay Peninsula and Singapore).
-A car assembly plant was soon set up in Hillview Avenue to facilitate distribution.
+To facilitate the distribution of Mercedes-Benz, a car assembly plant was set up at Hillview Avenue.

-It was then that Mr. Chua bought pieces of land (worth S$7 million at that time) in the hilltop with a grand vision of building the Hillview Mansion to oversee his assembly plant.
-However, the venture proved to be an unprofitable one and was shut down in the late 1980s.
+It was then that Mr. Chua bought pieces of land (worth S$7 million at that time) at the hilltop with a grand vision of building the Hillview Mansion to serve as his ‘headquarters’ and residence.
+However, the assembly plant proved to be an unprofitable business venture and was shut down in the late 1980s.

 Abrupt Stoppage of Hillview Mansion